natesawant/recipe-recommender/README.md

 To start the application, you will need to run both the frontend and the backend in separate terminals.

+The following steps require the installation of [Taskfile](https://taskfile.dev/), a tool that allows for better Makefiles!
+If you would like to follow these simplified steps, install it by going [here](https://taskfile.dev/installation/).
+To manually run our application, see the section called [Running without Taskfile](#running-without-taskfile)

+### Running with Taskfile

 To run the frontend, first make sure that you have both `npm` and `node` installed.
 Then run the following:

 ```bash